sfl0r3nz05/ICSsVirtualForCiberSec/README.md

 - These components are deployed in two ways: [Docker compose network]() and [GNS3 network simulation]().

-**Project Status:** `in progress`

 ## State of the Art

-This is a compilation of works related to the theme of the project:
+Compilation of works related to the theme of the project

   1. [Development of an Open-Source Testbed Based on the Modbus Protocol for Cybersecurity Analysis of Nuclear Power Plants](./StateofArt/applsci-12-07942.pdf)